1995parham/dotfiles/README.md

 dbus-send --print-reply --system --dest=org.ofono /phonesim org.ofono.Modem.SetProperty string:"Powered" variant:boolean:"true"
 ```

-- You can configure `github-cli` to use existing tokens.
+- **Don't** forget that you can configure `github-cli` to use existing tokens.

-- You can use `lxappearance` to change gtk theme.
+- You can use `lxappearance` to change gtk theme but first you must install it.

 ## Breaking Sanctions

-Our country is under many unfair sanctions so you can use [v2ray](https://www.v2ray.com/en/) to remove these sanctions.
+Our country is under many **unfair** sanctions so you can use [v2ray](https://www.v2ray.com/en/) to remove these sanctions.
 Use following command to install it.

 ```sh